arabold/serverless-export-env/README.md

 ### 2.0.0

-- Removed optimistic variable resolution for `Fn::GetAtt` as it was not working properly and caused more issues than it solved.
+- Removed optimistic variable resolution for `Fn::GetAtt` as it was not working properly and caused hard to solve issues.
 If you rely on `Fn::GetAtt` in your environment variables, define a custom resolution using the `getAttMap` [configuration option](#Configuration-Options).

 ### alpha.1